A New Probe of the High-z BAO scale: BAO tomography With CMB $\times$ LIM-Nulling Convergence

-It is worth commenting on the current status of BAO measurements from high-redshift LIM surveys in order to put these results in context.
-While there are currently no BAO detections at $z > 3$ other than those from the CMB, there have been a number of forecasts around $z \sim 5$ to which we can compare our results.
+To put these results in context, we comment on the current status of BAO measurements from high-redshift LIM surveys.
+While there are currently no BAO detections at $ 3 < z < 1100 $, there have been a number of forecasts around $z \sim 5$ to which we can compare our results.
+Ref. \cite{Karkare_BAO_2018} explore the possibility of a BAO detection with CO and [CII] line emission and show that while current generation experiments will be unable to achieve a detection, next-generation and more futuristic experiments could achieve 5\% and $\sim 1\%$ level detection respectively, contingent on the intensity of the line emission.
 Ref. \cite{Bernal_BAO} show that using SPHEREx H-$\alpha$ measurements at $z = 4.52$ it is possible to measure $\alpha_{\perp}$ to a precision of 7.0\%, the same level as our Next Generation scenario.
-Using SPHEREx Ly-$\alpha$ they show it is possible to reach a level of precision of 5.2\% at $z = 5.74$, still within a less than 2$\%$ of our Next Generation scenario constraint.
-They too include a conception of a futuristic CO mapping instrument which is able to achieve a 1.5$\%$ level detection at $z = 5.3$.
+Using SPHEREx Ly-$\alpha$ they show it is possible to reach a level of precision of 5.2\% at $z = 5.74$.
+They too include a conception of a futuristic CO mapping instrument which, similar to Ref. \cite{Karkare_BAO_2018}, is able to achieve a 1.5$\%$ level detection at $z = 5.3$.
 While we do not achieve quite this level of precision in our Futuristic scenario, it should be noted that lensing measurements are not subject to the same astrophysical modelling biases to which LIM BAO measurements are subjected.
 Since lensing is an unbiased tracer, there is no disentangling the matter power spectrum component from the astrophysical components of the measured spectrum as is the case with LIM surveys.

-Considering now BAO forecasts from HI experiments, SKA will for instance not be capable of making BAO detection from the angular direction at frequencies below 800 MHz ($z>0.78$) \cite{Bacon_2020}.
+Considering now BAO forecasts from HI experiments, SKA will not be capable of making BAO detection from the angular direction at frequencies below 800 MHz ($z>0.78$) \cite{Bacon_2020}.
 This is due to the angular smoothing of BAO features by the SKA beam.
 SKA will, however, be able to make a BAO detection in the radial direction out to $z \sim 3$.
-The detection of velocity-induced acoustic oscillations (VAOs) in the HI power spectrum has also been shown to be a promising standard ruler at cosmic dawn; however, VAOs are damped and undetectable by $z\sim12$ though some work has suggested their signature may persist to lower $z$ \cite{Muñoz_2019_PRD,Muñoz_2019_PRL,Cain_2020,Sarkar_2023}.
+The detection of velocity-induced acoustic oscillations (VAOs) in the HI power spectrum has also been shown to be a promising standard ruler at cosmic dawn; however, VAOs are damped and undetectable by $z\sim12$ though some work has suggested their signature may persist to lower $z$ \cite{Munoz_2019_PRD, Munoz_2019_PRL,Sarkar_2023,Cain_2020}.
 Measuring the BAO scale during and soon after reionization is indeed a challenging feat.